TheKayOT/alx-system_engineering-devops/0x01-emacs/Tasks.md

 root@hex:~#
 ```

 ## 2. Saving
 What is the command to save a file?

 Write the answer into the file `/root/0x01_emacs/saving`.

+## 3. Cutting
+What is the command to cut an entire line?

+Write the answer into the file `/root/0x01_emacs/cutting`.